 Grantees are expected to collect income data on all patients, but are not required to collect this information more frequently than once during the year.
 If income information is updated during the year, report the most current information available.
-Patients for whom the information was not collected within the last year must be reported on line 5 as unknown.
+As a rule, family income is used.
+Except for minor-consent services, children will always be classified in terms of their parent's income.
+Patients for whom the information was not collected within a year of their last visit must be reported on line 5 as unknown.
 Do not attempt to allocate patients with unknown income.
 Knowing that a patient is homeless or a migrant or on Medicaid is not adequate to classify that patient as having an income below the poverty level.

 Income is defined in ranges relative to the Federal poverty guidelines (e.g., < 100 percent of the Federal poverty level).
 In determining a patient's income relative to the poverty level, grantees should use official poverty guidelines defined and revised annually.
 The official Poverty Guidelines are published in the Federal Register during the first quarter of each year.
-(Available at http://aspe.hhs.gov/poverty/09poverty.shtml)
+(At the time of this writing, the poverty guidelines have not been updated for 2010.
+The guidelines for CY-2009, which are still in effect, are available at http://aspe.hhs.gov/poverty/09poverty.shtml)